 Watch this Science Video to Learn More All About Volcanoes:

-This is a video explaining about volcanic eruption.
+This is a video explaining about volcanic eruptions.

 Question: Are there any benefits to volcanoes?